wzacs1/BioinfWorkshop/Workthroughs/Part3-2_IntroRStudio.md

 ```r
 detach("package:BiocManager", unload = TRUE)
 ```
-- Let's install a couple packages we'll use to understand the RNAseq data we aligned.
+- Let's install one more package we'll use to import the RNAseq data we aligned.
+We'll do more at end of class, but this will suffice for now as an example.
+  - **Booleans**: Notice the "TRUE" statement.
+This is a boolean (True/False, Yes/No,  1/0).
+Typically in R, these are written as all caps TRUE/FALSE.
 - Check out [Bioconductor page of `tximport` package](http://bioconductor.org/packages/release/bioc/html/tximport.html).
 They always have this install command you can copy and paste, but notice how it trys to update to latest BiocManager each time.
 You only need to access BiocManager directly to install this packages.
 Just use the last command to install:
 ```
 BiocManager::install("tximport")